Fate of the Animals: Title and subject

-The title of the work is known as Fate of the Animals in English.
-This stems from the German name Tierschicksale which figuratively translates to animal destinies.
-Paul Klee is believed to have suggested this title.
-In a letter to Auguste Macke, Marc referred to the picture with a longer title: The trees show their rings, the animals their veins.
-This is from the evident tree rings present as well as the green horse on the right whose veins are visible on its body.
-On the back of the canvas is an inscription which translates to "And all being is flaming, suffering" or "And all being is flaming sorrow."
+The title of the work in English is Fate of the Animals, which is a translation of the German name Tierschicksale.
+According to Frederick S. Levine, the painting "was originally entitled The Trees Show Their Rings, The Animals Their Veins, but "Marc, acting under what appears to have been a rather strong suggestion by another of his close friends, Paul Klee, changed the title of the painting to Fate of the Animals".
+According to Morgan Meis, however, Paul Klee suggested to Marc the title The Trees Show Their Rings, The Animals Their Veins.
+It refers to the tree rings on the left as well as the green horse on the right whose veins are visible on its body.
+On the back of the canvas Marc wrote a phrase that translates to "And all being is flaming suffering", which is taken from the Vedas.

-Fate of the Animalss title derives from the chaotic scene depicted.
-There are animals scattered throughout the canvas in what is referred to as a post apocalyptic setting.
+Fate of the Animals title derives from the chaotic scene depicted.
+There are animals scattered throughout the canvas in what is referred to as a post-apocalyptic setting.
 The scene depicts a forest that is being destroyed by the flames that are evident all around.
 The painting consists of a blue deer in the middle of the canvas, two boars on the left side, two horses above the boars, and four unidentified figures on the right.
 The four unidentified animals are believed to be either deer, foxes, or wolves.
 Most scholars believe that the animals are deer based on Marc's older works where he depicts them with the same colors and physical attributes.

 Techniques

 The painting contains only diagonal lines.
 The lack of horizontal and vertical lines throughout the painting along with the deep colors, create tension.
 This tension further highlights the chaos and violence of the animal's lives.
 These diagonals are emphasized in three primary ways: composition order, diagonal posture of the animals, and “the animal’s position in conformity with the diagonals."
 The diagonals also help with the narration by acting as fire sparks scattering across the canvas.

 Marc's paintings had a reoccurring theme of colors that represented certain things.
 Blue would represent males and the severity and spirituality that they held.
 Yellow would depict females and their sensual and gentle side.
 Red would represent matter and the heaviness and brutality it held.
-Franz Marc makes use of these colors in Fate of the Animals to further his ongoing theme of colors.
-The blue deer in the middle is a male that holds a lot of spirituality.
-Some scholars believe that the blue deer is seen as a sacrifice, whose color and up-looking posture further prove.
+Franz Marc makes use of these colors in Fate of the Animals to further his ongoing themes.
+The blue deer in the middle is a male that possesses spirituality.
+Some scholars believe that the blue deer, with his up-looking posture, should be seen as a sacrifice.